 The Permittee is allowed to engage in underground injection in accordance with the conditions of this permit.
-Notwithstanding any other provisions of this permit, the Permittee shall not conduct any underground injection activity in a manner that allows the movement of fluid containing any contaminant into USDW, if the presence of that contaminant may cause a violation of any primary drinking water regulation under 40 CFR Part 141 or may otherwise adversely affect the health of persons.
+Notwithstanding any other provisions of this permit, The Permittee shall not conduct any underground injection activity in a manner that allows the movement of fluid containing any contaminant into USDW, if the presence of that contaminant may cause a violation of any primary drinking water regulation under 40 CFR Part 141 or may otherwise adversely affect the health of persons.
 Any underground injection activity not specifically authorized in the permit application process is prohibited.
 Compliance with this permit during its term constitutes compliance for purposes of enforcement with Part C of the SDWA.
-Such compliance does not constitute a defense to any action brought under Section 1431 of the SDWA, or any other common or statutory law.
+Such compliance does not constitute a defense to any action brought under Section 1431 of the SDWA, or any other common or statutory law other than Part C of the SDWA.